Skip to content

 The short version: Paid acquisition for AI products breaks in three structural ways.
 (1) Static creative can’t carry value transmission, so demo video has to be the hook.
 (2) Trust signals do roughly three times more conversion work because skepticism is the default state.
 (3) The wow-to-paid window decays in seven days, so lifecycle has to start before the trial ends.
 Here is the operating model that fixes all three.

-In our AI Startup Growth Playbook cornerstone, Part 2 introduced the three things that break in paid for an AI product.
-This post goes deeper into each one and walks through the operating model that makes paid work despite them.
+Part 2 of our AI Startup Growth Playbook named the three things that break in paid for an AI product.
+This post goes deeper into each one and the operating model that makes paid work despite them.

 What’s Actually Different About Running Paid for an AI Product?